GOVERNANCE AND SUSTAINABILITY

 - Gross margin

-The short-term award share allocations for executive directors are disclosed in the outstanding share awards table on page 55.
+The short-term award share allocations for executive directors are disclosed in the outstanding share awards table below.

 Long-term awards – Four year awards

-- Headline earnings per share (HEPS) The target for each of the vesting date will be the 2015 HEPS compounded each year by the greater of 5% or headline CPI.
+The target for each of the vesting dates will be the 2015 HEPS compounded each year by the greater of 5% or headline CPI

 - Return on average shareholders’ equity (ROE)

-The four-year awards share allocations for executive directors are disclosed in the outstanding share awards table on page 55.
+The four-year awards share allocations for executive directors are disclosed in the outstanding share awards table below.

 |Gains on share awards|